 Who will receive your email?

 Cart abandonment emails are intended to send to the customers who have left items in their basket and did not make the final purchase.
-In order to remind them about their basket through email, you need to have their email address at the first place.
+In order to remind them about their basket through email, you need to have their email address in the first place.
 The most important part of data for contacting the cart abandoners.

 Strategically, the stage at which you ask for an email address of your customer makes a big difference.
 Let get this clear with the help of exit-intent pop-up, encouraging shoppers to enter their email address at the time leaving.

 Once the customer enters their email address in pop-ups, you can re-engage your customers even if they abandon their carts.
 The sooner you capture their email, the more abandoned cart you will be able to recover.

 Cart Abandonment Emails